 “I know that.
 Being one of their ideas isn’t the same thing.
 They’re just the world you get to live in and-”

 “Watch the guy on the left!”
 Lady shouted.
 One of the other hunters was probing their stability, unsure what exactly drove the car.
 There was no telling how many of their neighbors in the honking horde watched the ghostly tussle happening twenty feet in front of their headlights.
-Lady wanted to watch as well, but first she checked the rear view mirror, searching for any possibility of escape.
+Lady wanted to watch as well, but first she checked the rear view mirror, searching for any possibility of flight.
 If there had been an opening she could’ve instructed them to slow down until they were free of the pack; then they could escape through an open window before Morley could get back to the battery he may or may not have been able to blow.

 Sadly there was no such opening.
 Another hunter rode their bumper aggressively, though they seemed more interested in staring through the car’s back window and windshield to watch the fight.
-Finally Lady joined the rest of the wild hunt in observing.
+Finally Lady joined the rest of the Wild Hunt in observing.

 Morley and the woman tumbled as they hovered as if falling down invisible stairs.
 They couldn’t pass through each other as they could solid matter, so every punch and kick landed, albeit with soft sounds like someone striking a drum made of cotton.
 Morley’s face was contorted in rage, and hers in careless exhilaration, so it was impossible to tell if either of them experienced anything like pain when struck.
 There had to be some dimension like that to it, or Morley had no chance of defeating her and returning to his steed.